arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/monads/README.md

 Quite often though, this might not be the case.
 A workflow step might need data from two or more previous steps combined.

-In the example above, BookFlight method might actually need both Speaker and City objects:
+In the example above, `bookFlight` method might actually needs both `Speaker` and `City` objects:

 ![](https://mikhail.io/2018/07/monads-explained-in-csharp-again//non-linear-workflow.png)

-In this case, we would have to use closure to save speaker object until we get a talk too:
+In this case, we would have to use a lambda to save the speaker variable until we get a talk too:

 ```kotlin
 repository